Olivier-Boudeville/Ceylan-LEEC/README.md

 If wanting to switch from jsx to jiffy, following files shall be updated:
 - rebar.config
 - src/letsencrypt.app.src
-- in Myriad:
+(none in Myriad)
-   - conf/myriad.app.src
-   - conf/rebar.config.template

 ## About this fork

-This is mostly a reckless fork, with some many differences (conventions, Myriad integration, whitespace cleanup) that a pull request is hardly conceivable.
+This is mostly a reckless fork, with so many differences (in terms of conventions, Myriad integration, whitespace cleanup) that a pull request is hardly conceivable.

-By some ways the fork is safer and more robust than the original, by others not (ex: test coverage, continuous integration).
+By some ways, the fork is safer and more robust than the original, by others not (ex: test coverage, continuous integration).
+A goal was to make it easier to understand and maintain.

 Despite the apparences, it remained nevertheless very close to the original (just differences of form, mainly).